Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

 **Note: Testing -** For this release, to test your extension you must upload it to [Adobe Launch](launch.adobe.com), where you have access to all dependent extensions.

-## Leveraging the Sample HTML5 Player
+## Leveraging the sample HTML5 player

-You can obtain the VA Launch Extension sample HTML5 player here:
+You can obtain the VA extension sample HTML5 player here:
 [HTML5 Sample Player](https://github.com/adobe/reactor-adobe-va-sample-player).
-The sample player acts as a reference to create video player extensions and to showcase using the VA Launch Extension to support Adobe Analytics for Video.
+The sample player acts as a reference to create video player extensions and to showcase using the VA extension to support Adobe Analytics for Video.

-## Sample Player Extension Action Types
+### Sample player extension action types

 This section describes the action types available in the Sample Player extension.

-### Open Video
+#### Open Video

 The _Open Video_ action provides various configurations for creating and customizing an HTML5 player, providing a video to play and enabling/disabling Adobe Video Analytics tracking.